buzzysin/buzzysin/README.md

 I'll enumerate my projects here.
 Note that not every project is public, and some haven't been started yet.
 I'm cursed with a lot of ideas and not enough time to implement them all.

-> A checked box means that the project is being as actively developed as possible, which is admittedly not much.

-- C++
-  - [x] bzgames: A C++ based game engine I'm working on, based on OpenGL and GLFW.
-- JS
+### Active projects

 - [x] bzweb: A Next.js based web app that I'm planning to use as a portfolio.
+- [x] [bzgames][bzgames]: A C++ based game engine I'm working on, based on OpenGL and GLFW.
+- [x] [bzapi][bzapi]: A Rust based server application that will hopefully serve as a backend for most of my projects.
+- [x] [bzauth-rs][bzauth-rs]: A Rust based authentication library - a dependency of bzapi.
+It is based on the popular Auth.js library, but is written in Rust.

+### Other projects

-  - [ ] bzbot: A Discord bot that constructs commands using decorators
+- [ ] [bzbot][bzbot]: A Node.js-based Discord bot that constructs commands using decorators and dependency injection.
-- Python
-  - [ ] unnamed: A reimagining of my final year uni thesis project that uses image processing techniques to generate circuit schematics.
-- Rust
+- [ ] TODO: Toy projects in Rust, Go, and Java, Haskell, you name it.
-  - [ ] unnamed: A reimagining of an unfinished uni assignment that involves creating a pipelined, multi-scalar out-of-order processor simulation, complete with ISA and assembler.
+- [ ] TODO: unnamed: A reimagining of an unfinished uni assignment that involves creating a pipelined, multi-scalar out-of-order processor simulation, complete with ISA and assembler.
-- Other languages
-  - Toy projects in Rust, Go, and Java, Haskell, you name it.
+- [ ] TODO: unnamed: A reimagining of my final year uni thesis project that uses image processing techniques to generate circuit schematics.

 ## Thanks for stopping by